mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/address-based-hashing.md

 `01`, this state transition can be done with a single atomic bit-set or fetch-or operation.

 There is also a risk if GC can happen concurrently, moving the object and changing its state.
-If copying only happens during stop-the-world (that includes all stop-the-world GC algorithms and mostly-concurrent GC algorithms that only copy objects during stop-the-world, such as [LXR]), we can make the computing of identity hash code *atomic with respect to copying GC* by not inserting [GC-safe points] in the middle of computing identity hash code.
+If copying only happens during stop-the-world (that includes all stop-the-world GC algorithms and some concurrent GC algorithms that only copy objects during stop-the-world, such as [LXR]), we can make the computing of identity hash code *atomic with respect to copying GC* by not inserting [GC-safe points] in the middle of computing identity hash code.
 MMTk currently does not have concurrent copying GC.

 [LXR]: https://dl.acm.org/doi/10.1145/3519939.3523440
 [GC-safe points]: ../../glossary.md#gc-safe-point